jazeem-azeez/DMPC/README.md

 ## Work in progress

-Clone and tinker with sample insde
+Clone and tinker with sample code